 - Sperm antibodies

-Once the semen analysis is complete our experts will recommend further test or treatments based on your results.
-Every patient is a separate case but there are some common treatment options to improve male fertility and increase the chances of successful pregnancy:
+Once the semen analysis is complete our experts may recommend further test or treatments based on your results.
+Everyone’s situation is unique, but there are some common treatment options to improve male fertility and increase the chances of successful pregnancy:

-- ICSI treatment (or IntraCytoplasmic Sperm Injection): ICSI treatment is an add-on to conventional IVF and involves the direct injection of a single sperm into each egg using sophisticated equipment.
+- ICSI treatment (Intracytoplasmic Sperm Injection) is performed in conjunction with an IVF cycle and involves the direct injection of a single sperm into each egg using sophisticated equipment.
 It is usually recommended for couples where male fertility is a problem, especially relating to the number or quality of sperm produced.
 ICSI can also be used in cases where a man has had a vasectomy and sperm are removed surgically from the testes.

-- Vasectomy Reversal: A vasectomy reversal is possible, but it does not guarantee that your sperm will be of sufficient quality to achieve unassisted fertilisation.
-We have alternatives to having a vasectomy reversal.
-[AB1]
+A vasectomy reversal is possible, but it does not guarantee that your sperm will be of sufficient quality to achieve unassisted fertilisation and often the above techniques are preferentially recommended.

-To find out more about undertaking a semen analysis, call us on 1800 111 483 or send us an email enquiry.
+To find out more about getting a semen analysis, or to book an appointment, call us on 1800 111 483 or send us an email enquiry.